Bradley R. Cairns

 Chromatin Transcription, Genomics, Gene Expression

-We are interested in epigenetics and chromosome dynamics; how chromatin regulates transcription to influence processes like cell growth, development, and cancer.
+We are interested in how epigenetics, transcriptional regulation and chromosome dynamics regulate cell growth, development, aging, and cancer.
 Questions addressed in our lab include: What is the state of the genome and chromosomes at the 'start' of embryonic development - how is the genome packaged and poised in germ cells (sperm and egg) to prepare for embryo development - how do chromatin changes guide gene expression and embryo development - and how is chromatin misregulated in cancer and aging?
 We are also very interested in the machines that remodel chromosomes to help package or expose genes – to silence or activate those genes properly.
 We approach these and other biological problems with a variety of techniques including biochemistry, genetics, and genomics.
 We address these biological problems in yeast, zebrafish, mice and human cells.

 Chromatin is remarkably dynamic, as structures formed to silence transcription are remodeled and modified to enable transcription in response to cell signals.
 The primary unit of chromatin structure is the nucleosome, which wraps genomic DNA like beads on a string.
 Chromatin transitions are mediated by protein complexes that either reposition nucleosomes, covalently modify nucleosomes, or methylate the DNA – and there is coordination among them.
 For example, Remodeler complexes use ATP hydrolysis to reposition nucleosomes on the DNA, thereby revealing the underlying sequence to transcriptional regulators.
 Also, DNA methylation leads to a heritable form of gene silencing, but is regulated by histone modification patterns.
-We aim to understand these relationships and the enzyme complexes that conduct these processes in normal cells, and their misregulation in cancer.
+We aim to understand these relationships and the enzyme complexes that conduct these processes in normal cells, and their misregulation in cancer and aging.

 Remodeler Mechanism and Regulation